brenner-tobias/ha-addons/cloudflared/DOCS.md

    [Domain Name and Cloudlfare Set-Up](#domain-name-and-cloudlfare-set-up) for details.
 1. Set the "external_hostname" add-on option with your domain name or a subdomain that you want to use to access Home Assistant.
-1. (Optional) Change the "internal_ha_port" add-on option with the internal Port to reach Home Assistant in your network (default: 8123).
 1. (Optional) Change the "tunnel_name" add-on option (default: homeassistant).
 1. **Make sure that there is no DNS entry with your desired external hostname and no existing tunnel with your desired tunnel name at Cloudflare**.